tony3641/EasyTodoList/README.txt

 The program relies on ncurses library to construct a terminal-based graphical window to prompt the user's input.
 Two sub-windows were created.
 They are win and menu.
 Win was used to show information as a screen.
 Menu was used to prompt the user's operation.
 Data-wise, the events data were implemented by a singly linked list.
-The program will load all events data from .data.txt file and save a linked list.
+The program will load the corresponding data file and save the data to a linked list after a specific profile is selected/created.
 Each node is an event.
-So when a new event is created, the program simply inserts the new node to the list.
-Same with delete and print operations.
+When a new event is created, the program inserts the new node to the list.

 User instruction guide:
 To compile the code, run "make" under the source code directory.